skypilot-org/skypilot/docs/source/reservations/existing-clusters.rst

 * Debian-based OS (tested on Debian 11)
 * SSH access with key-based authentication
 * All machines must use the same SSH key and username
-* Port 6443 must be accessible on the head node from your local machine
+* Port 6443 must be accessible on at least one node from your local machine

 Deployment steps
 ----------------

-1. Create a test file ``ips.txt`` with the IP addresses of your machines with one IP per line (like a MPI hostfile).
+1. Create a file ``ips.txt`` with the IP addresses of your machines with one IP per line.
-   The first node will be used as the head node.
+   The first node will be used as the head node - this node must have port 6443 accessible from your local machine.

    Here is an example ``ips.txt`` file:

    .. code-block:: text